top of page

 Musicians

 Loon Lake Live musicians are fabulous, hard working, and committed to sharing live music wherever they go!
-Below you'll see who is playing on our 2025 Summer Series.

 Enjoy reading about them below, and consider joining the Loon Lake Live family by being a donor, sponsor, advertiser, or volunteer.